cartercd/cartercd.github.io/docs/index.md

 * Tetris: Work in progress.
 Creates playable GUI for game of Tetris using Java Swing.

 # Skills
-* Java
+* Java - I the most experience in Java since it is what I have done.
-* JUnit
+* JUnit - I have experience with test driven development.
-* Python
+* Python - I have the least experience in.

 # Experience

-I have experience developing my different skills through the classroom and various other settings.
+I have experience developing different skills through the classroom and various other settings.

 # Resume

 ### Contact